ubernostrum/django-flashpolicies/docs/policies.rst

       (and, for security reasons, it often is), this method does not need to be called.

       Note that a metapolicy of `"none"` forbids **all** access, even if one or more domains, headers or identities have previously been specified as allowed.
-As such, setting the metapolicy to `"none"` will remove all access previously granted by :meth:`allow_domain`, :meth:`allow_identity` or
+As such, setting the metapolicy to `"none"` will remove all access previously granted by :meth:`allow_domain`, :meth:`allow_headers` or
-      :meth:`allow_headers`.
+      :meth:`allow_identity`.
 Additionally, attempting to grant access
-      via :meth:`allow_domain`, :meth:`allow_identity` or
+      via :meth:`allow_domain`, :meth:`allow_headers` or
-      :meth:`allow_headers` will, when the metapolicy is `"none"`, raise `TypeError`.
+      :meth:`allow_identity` will, when the metapolicy is `"none"`, raise :exc:`TypeError`.

-      :param permitted: A :class:`str` indicating the metapolicy to use.
-Acceptable values are those listed in the cross-domain policy specification, and are also available as :ref:`a set of constants defined in this module
+      :param str permitted: The metapolicy to use.
+Acceptable values are those listed in the cross-domain policy specification, and are also available as :ref:`a set of constants defined in this module <metapolicy-constants>`.
-         <metapolicy-constants>`.
-Passing an invalid value will raise
-         :exc:`TypeError`.
       :rtype: :data:`None`
+      :raises TypeError: when `permitted` is not one of the accceptable metapolicy values from the Adobe cross-domain policy specification.

 .. _metapolicy-constants: